aoiflux/rohy/README.md

 a **raw** JSON view with highlighting, completion, and formatting.
 Switching between them is a change of view, not a conversion.
 A built-in cannot be edited in place, so _Duplicate_ opens an editable copy; a file that failed to load can be repaired with _Fix_ instead of leaving the application.
+The editor shows what changed against the saved file field by field, and its **testbench** dry-runs the rule against the current case — how many matches, sampled examples, and what it could not consider — without writing an edge.

 See [RULES.md](RULES.md) for the complete format — every field, the validation rules, the format-version and extensibility contract, and what a rule match does